6. WORLD MUSIC

 -

-Melody is the basic element and it focuses on ornaments.
-It rarely includes harmony and chords.
+Melody is the basic element; it focuses on ornaments and rarely includes harmony and chords.

 -